keboola/component-google-translation/README.md

-# Google Translate Extractor
+# Google Translate

 ## Overview

-The extractor for Google Translate allows to translate text into a desired language using Google Translate API.
+The application for Google Translate allows to translate text into a desired language using Google Translate API.
 The Cloud Translation is a paid service serviced by Google and is subject to [Google Cloud's Terms & Condition](https://cloud.google.com/terms/).
 For pricing information, please visit the [support pages](https://cloud.google.com/translate/pricing).

 ## Requirements

 The component requires valid Google Cloud API token with translation allowed.
 The API token is subject to [limits](https://cloud.google.com/translate/quotas) thus you will need to set up the translation limits according to your needs.
 The component uses exponential backoff to overcome Google's 100 second limit in case it is reached.
-In case the daily limit is reached, the extractor will fail.
+In case the daily limit is reached, the component will fail.

-## Input
+## Input & Output

-The component takes as an input an input table (more below) and 2 user specified parameters.
-A sample configuration can be found in [component's repository](https://bitbucket.org/kds_consulting_team/kds-team.ex-google-translation/src/master/component_config/sample-config/).
+A sample configuration can be found in [component's repository](https://bitbucket.org/kds_consulting_team/kds-team.ex-google-translation/src/master/component_config/sample-config/) including table inputs and outputs.
+Output table is loaded incrementally with `id` column used as a primary key.

 ### Input table